Azure/azure-sdk-for-python/doc/dev/test_proxy_troubleshooting.md

 ## Different error than expected when using proxy

 Some tests intentionally trigger exceptions in order to validate error behavior.
-There's a known case where the exception returned will be different when using the test proxy vs. when sending requests to the service directly.
+There are a few known cases where the exception returned will be different when using the test proxy vs. when sending requests to the service directly.

-This happens in the case of a DNS lookup failure, which can occur when trying to contact a nonexistent endpoint.
+One such instance is in the case of a DNS lookup failure, which can occur when trying to contact a nonexistent endpoint.
 [This issue][wrong_exception] describes an instance of this behavior.
 As described in the issue, the best way to work around this for the time being is to have tests expect either of two potential errors, to cover both cases.
 For example:

 ```python
 with pytest.raises((ServiceRequestError, HttpResponseError)) as exc_info: